 Body Mass Index (BMI) A formula used to calculate the ratio of a person's weight to height.
 BMI is expressed as a number that is used to determine whether an individual's weight is within normal ranges for age and sex on a standardized BMI chart.
-The U.S. Centers for Disease Control and Prevention Web site offers BMI calculators and standardized BMI charts.
+The US Centers for Disease Control and Prevention website offers BMI calculators and standardized BMI charts.

-Bulimia Nervosa A disorder defined in the DSM-IV-R in which a patient binges on food an average of twice weekly in a three-month time period, followed by compensatory behavior aimed at preventing weight gain.
+Bulimia Nervosa A disorder defined in the DSM-5 which a patient binges on food an average of once weekly in a three-month time period, followed by compensatory behavior aimed at preventing weight gain.
 This behavior may include excessive exercise, vomiting, or the misuse of laxatives, diuretics, other medications, and enemas.